FAQs

 Drink and Food

-The Festival will feature 120 real ales, 20 key-keg beers and 50 ciders and perries
+The Festival will feature 102 real ales, 16 craft keg beers, and 40 ciders and perries

-Beer and cider in the marquee is obtained using refundable tokens which can be purchased on entry, and additional tokens can be bought at the CAMRA shop or the entry desk.
+Beer, cider and perry in the marquee is obtained using refundable tokens which can be purchased on entry, and additional tokens can be bought at the CAMRA shop or the entry desk.

 Soft drinks and other drinks are available from the Rugby Club bar

-A range of hot and cold food will be available on the field including pizzas, kebabs, loaded fries, fish and chips, pig roast and posh burgers.
+A range of hot and cold food will be available on the field organised by Bromsgrove Rugby Football Club

 Breakfasts will be available from 9.30am on Thursday, Friday and Saturday.